PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 When the `--colors` option is enabled, sniffs which take more than twice the average run time per sniff will be displayed in orange and sniffs with a cumulative listener run time of more than three times the average run time per sniff will display in red.

 > [!NOTE]
+> The Performance report will only be useful when run without using the cache as otherwise the cache functionality will interfer with accurately measuring the runtime of sniffs.
+> So make sure to always use the `--no-cache` feature when running Performance reports.

+> [!NOTE]
 > Enabling the performance report, in and of itself will make a PHP_CodeSniffer run slower.
 This is nothing to worry about as the exact time taken for each sniff isn't that relevant, it's the relative time taken _in comparison to other sniffs_ which is the interesting part.

 > [!NOTE]